Ethics toolkit for medical students

 What information is confidential

-All identifiable patient information, whether written, computerised, visually or audio recorded, or simply held in the memory of health professionals, is subject to the duty of confidentiality.
+All identifiable patient information, whether written, computerised, visually or audio recorded, or simply held in the memory of healthcare professionals, is subject to the duty of confidentiality.
 This includes:

-• who the patient’s doctor is and what clinics he or she has attended
+• who the patient’s doctor is and what clinics they have attended;

 • anything else that, directly or indirectly, might lead to identifying the patient.